AMReX-Microelectronics/artemis/Docs/source/running_cpp/parameters.rst

     of the corresponding field component.
     Constants required in the mathematical expression can be set using ``my_constants``.
     This function is currently supported only for 3D simulations.
+    Note that the implementation of the parser for excitation B-field does not work with LLG and the code will abort with an error message

 * ``E_excitation_on_grid_style`` (string) optional (default is "default") This parameter is used to set the type of external electric field excitation